Eddie Plank: Later life

 After retirement, Plank opened a Buick dealership in Gettysburg.
 He pitched the 1918 season for the Steelton club of the Bethlehem Steel League, an industrial baseball league.
 Steelton was only 40 mi from his home and the arrangement allowed him to manage his business during the week.

 Plank did not seem to be in ill health after his career, but on February 22, 1926, his wife awoke to discover her husband paralyzed on the left side due to a stroke and suffering garbled speech.
 Upon arriving at the Plank home, the family physician and Plank's wife decided he should be left where he was for treatment, rather than moved to a hospital.
 The pitcher showed signs of recovery briefly, then started having bouts of lost consciousness.
 He lost the ability to speak, and by the 24th, no one expected him to recover.
 He died at 2:49 P.M. that day.

 Two days after his death, Plank's funeral was held at Gettysburg's First Presbyterian Church.
 The Rev. W. C. Space said, "Eddie...was true to his manhood, true to his parents, true to his wife and home, true to his God and church.
 What better could be spoken of any man?"
 He was buried in Evergreen Cemetery in Gettysburg.
 Anna lived 29 more years before her death in 1955.

 Upon hearing of Plank's death, Connie Mack said that he felt like a father who had just lost a son.
 "Eddie Plank was one of the smartest left-hand pitchers it has been my pleasure to have on my club.
 He was short and light, as pitchers go, but he made up for the physical defects, if such they were, by his study of the game and his smartness when he was on the pitching peak", he said.
 Former teammate Jack Coombs said, "I have always been thankful that I was thrown into such intimate contact with so inspiring a man in the days when the majority of ballplayers were of a much lower type than at the present time."

+Plank was a Freemason and a member of Good Samaritan Lodge No. 336 in Gettysburg.